QualiChain/consortium/README.md

 This module provides an interface that allows universities to vote on new members of the consortium and to change the quorum required to make such decisions.
 It also gives the possibiliy to vote on the removal of a current member of the consortium.

-### Installing and running (Simplified)
+### Installing and running
-Since the setup process for this module is quite extensive, most of it is already completed.
-Therefore, 3 HEI accounts were already created.
-One HEI contract for each HEI was also deployed.
+The setup process for this module is somewhat long, so most of it is already completed.
+Specifically, 3 HEI accounts were already created.
+Moreover, one HEI contract for each HEI was also deployed.

 All the information on the created accounts is available in the ``accounts.txt`` file.

-On ``QualiChain Consortium`` directory run:
+In the ``QualiChain Consortium`` directory run:
 1. ``npm install``
 2. Open the ``accounts.txt`` file and choose one of the 3 HEI accounts.
 3. Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of the file ``consortiumScript.js``.